Skip to content

 The prospect has investigated your company because they have business challenges they want to overcome.
 For some, the pain they’re feeling may be hard to define.
 It’s the salesperson’s role during the discovery call to explain their pain!

-The best way of doing this is to ask open-ended questions about the prospect and their business.
-Get the prospect talking more and they’ll soon realise what their own pain points are.
+The best way to do this is to ask open-ended questions about the prospect and their business.
+If you get the prospect talking more, they’ll soon realise their own pain points.

 Open-ended sales discovery questions don’t require a simple “yes or “no” answer.
 Here are some examples of questions that will improve the discovery call: